Research In Action

 - Help the patient recover from the trauma.
 Identify resources, such as case managers and community organizations, which can facilitate recovery after the medical situation is stabilized.

-At CHOP, we conduct TIC training through our Violence Prevention Initiative (VPI) to help healthcare providers and staff address young patients’ emotional, as well as physical needs.
-To date, VPI has trained more than 2,000 CHOP staff members and other professionals in TIC, from physicians to security staff.
+At CHOP, we conduct TIC training through the Center for Violence Prevention (CVP) to help healthcare providers and staff address young patients’ emotional, as well as physical needs.
+To date, CVP has trained more than 2,000 CHOP staff members and other professionals in TIC, from physicians to security staff.